PaulWaldo/deduper/memory-bank/systemPatterns.md

 ### Exact Content Matching
 - Duplicates are identified by comparing the exact file contents
 - This is more reliable than using file size or other metadata
+- Using byte-by-byte comparison for exact matching
-- SHA-256 or similar hashing will be used for efficient comparison
+- SHA-256 hashing available for efficient comparison of larger files

 ## Design Patterns

-### Command Pattern
+### Component-Based Architecture
-- Different operations (scan, match, move) are encapsulated as commands
+- Each major function is encapsulated in its own component
+- Components have clear responsibilities and interfaces
-- This allows for dry-run mode to preview actions without execution
+- This allows for easy testing and maintenance

 ### Strategy Pattern
 - Different strategies for file matching and handling can be implemented